Iowa Medicaid Long-Term Care Definition

 1) Institutional / Nursing Home Medicaid – An entitlement; anyone who meets the eligibility requirements is offered assistance.
 Benefits are provided only in nursing homes.

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – Not an entitlement; the number of participant slots is limited.
 Once the enrollment cap has been reached, there are wait lists.
-Services are intended to prevent and delay nursing home admissions and are provided at home, adult day care, or in assisted living.
+Benefits are intended to prevent and delay nursing home admissions and are provided at home, adult day care, or in assisted living.
 More on Waivers.

 3) Regular Medicaid / Aged Blind and Disabled – An entitlement; if eligibility criteria is met, services can be received.
 Long-term care benefits, such as personal care assistance or adult day care, may be available.